 - Disengage (Bottom-middle Right): Interception craft will immediately cease firing (regardless of whether any weapons are in range), and attempt to open the range beyond Interception range, > 80km.
 Once out of the Interception window, on the Geoscape the aircraft will disengage the UFO and start returning to base, though it can be ordered to do something else as soon as combat is broken.

 - View UFO (Bottom Right): View a side picture of the UFO; the same picture that will appear in the UFOpaedia upon successfully gaining the details of the vessel from an alien Engineer.
 Can be used to identify targets.

 - Minimise Window (Outside Top Left).
 Returns to the Geoscape view.
 Used to wait until target is over land, or until the aircraft closes to Intercept range, or to allow other aircraft to join the battle.
 Can only be activated when at Stand-off range.
 Geoscape time stops if any interception window is open (maximised).
 Minimise all windows to allow other aircraft to converge on the target in Geoscape and join the battle.

 Every time the weapon from an interceptor hits, it will deal anywhere from 50% to 100% of the damage rating listed on Craft Armaments.
-If a UFO has taken 50% or more of its damage capacity in Interception damage, it will crash-land (assuming it is over land) and X-COM will be credited UFO Grounding points and can later launch a UFO Crash Recovery raid to clean up anything left.
+If a UFO has taken more than 50% of its damage capacity in Interception damage, it will crash-land (assuming it is over land) and X-COM will be credited UFO Grounding points and can later launch a UFO Crash Recovery raid to clean up anything left.